Zhang Yue (footballer, born 1999)

-Zhang Yue (张越 (張越, Zhāng Yuè); born 16 November 1999) is a Chinese footballer currently playing as a left-back or winger for Chinese Super League side Cangzhou Mighty Lions.
+Zhang Yue (张越 (張越, Zhāng Yuè); born 16 November 1999) is a Chinese footballer currently playing as a left-back or winger for China League Two side Lanzhou Longyuan Athletic.

 Club career

 Zhang Yue would go abroad to further his football development and would play for Spanish side Cornellà's youth team.
 He would continue to his youth development abroad with Serbian side Sinđelić Beograd where he would be promoted to their senior team before being loaned out to fellow second tier Serbian club Bežanija on 31 August 2018.
 At Bežanija he would make his professional debut in a league game on 22 September 2018 against Budućnost Dobanovci in a 2-0 victory.
 After a run of games he was brought back to Sinđelić Beograd for the remainder of the 2018–19 Serbian First League campaign.
 He would go on to make his debut for Sinđelić Beograd in a league game on 11 March 2019 against Inđija in a 0-0 draw.

 On 1 January 2021, Zhang returned to China to join top tier club Cangzhou Mighty Lions and was incorporated into the clubs youth and reserve team before being promoted into the senior team at the start of the 2022 Chinese Super League season.
-He would make his debut for the club in a Chinese FA Cup game on 17 November 2022 against Yanbian Longding F.C. in a 5-1 victory, where he also scored his first goal for the club.
+He would make his debut for the club in a Chinese FA Cup game on 17 November 2022 against Yanbian Longding in a 5-1 victory, where he also scored his first goal for the club.

+On 10 July 2026, Zhang transferred to China League Two side Lanzhou Longyuan Athletic.